 A minimum of 3 nights if you like camping in the jungle, you will have a great time.
 Quite the opposite of the hustle and bustle of Bangkok. over 6 years ago

 Yes well worth the trip, a little out of the way but that's why it is special.
 I spent only 3 days here last year and can't wait to go again.
 They say it has oldest evergreen rainforest in the world & it has heaps of things to see like limestone mountains, spectacular deep valleys, amazing lakes, interesting caves and wild animals.
 You will feel like Tarzan if you visit this place.
-BTW - I get hotel rooms cheap for Thailand here http://www.ihotelthai.com/ about 6 years agoAnswered by Tracy Jones via WorldNomads.com
+BTW - I get hotel rooms cheap for Thailand here http://www.ihotelthai.com/ over 6 years agoAnswered by Tracy Jones via WorldNomads.com